nickybakes/the-urban-underdog/README.md

 The Urban Underdog is an arcade style, 3D racecar driving game where you go for your best time on randomly generated race tracks.
 The game was programmed in Javascript, and utilizes a custom 3D rendering engine made in Javascript. \
 You can play the game in your browser here: https://nickmbaker.com/urban-underdog/

 - The goal of this game was to show off the 3D engine.
-I chose a racing game because the physics and level/track designs could be very simple compared to other game genres
+I chose a racing game because the physics and level/track designs are simple compared to other game genres
 - The gameplay is very simple, you steer by moving the mouse left and right, and you tap space to drift around sharp turns
 - Despite its simplicity, the game takes time to master, and smashing your car into walls leads to some very comedic moments
 - Track codes can be customized to build your own tracks, and I liked the idea of a community sharing fun tracks and challenges with each other.